North Carolina Probate | Inheritance Advances in North Carolina

 Access Your Inheritance in North Carolina Immediately

 Since 1992, inheritance advances from IFC have helped heirs like you access the inheritance your loved one wanted you to receive.
 Our process is straightforward and efficient — you choose the amount of your endowment you’d prefer to have immediately and receive it via wire payment to spend however you wish.
+No surprise fees or monthly payments!
+Income and credit are never an issue, unlike for a probate loan.

 Call 855-683-4544 or fill out a contact form today!